LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 ```

 > [!NOTE]
-> If you prefer, you can instead set a SQL password of your choice with `echo 'mypass' | docker secret create amplia_sql_password -`
+> You can instead run `echo 'mypass' | docker secret create amplia_sql_password -` to use a SQL password of your choice

 Edit the environment file: